 The information contained in the intones field of each word cell is used later to build the IntoneStream.

-The text_input
+The text_input function is in file

 $CHATR_ROOT/src/input/hlp_input.c